mayaNg-git/cashCan/README.md

 This repository contains source-code for the CashCan's seller side.
 To get more familiar what CashCan is and what tools we have used up to this stage you can either continue reading this documentation

 ## Users in CashCan
 There are only two types of users in CashCan: **sellers** and **drivers**.
-As mentioned previously, this repository contains source code for seller side only.
+This repository contains source code for seller side only.
 However, it also includes basic general pages and elements like Loading, Login, Register, Home pages, Dropdown Menu, etc.

 ## Installation